MathurAditya724/FlutterShoppingApp/README.md

 ## Basic Setup

-This app work's with google firebase, so you would be nneded to create an account and get you API Keys an place them in the code.
-In the provider folder in lib, you need to add the api url in *auth.dart*, *orders.dart*, *product.dart* and *products.dart* files in place of **API Key**.
+This app work's with google firebase, so you would be needed to create an account and get your API Keys a place them in the code.
+In the provider folder in lib, you need to add the API URL in *auth.dart*, *orders.dart*, *product.dart* and *products.dart* files in place of **API Key**.

 ## Demo